Estate Planning Lawyer Securing the Futures of Clients in Bedford and Throughout Texas

 What is Typically Included in an Estate Plan?

-There are generally 6 main pieces to an estate plan, though the number may vary depending on your particular circumstances.
+There are generally 6 main estate planning documents to an estate plan, though the number may vary depending on your particular circumstances.
 They include:

 - A Will: Most people have heard of a last will and testament, and just about everyone should have one.
 Your will can name a guardian for any minor children, designate who will inherit what, and name an executor to administer your estate and follow your wishes after you are gone.